elos/documentation/guide/3 - Access Control.md

     Links: { ('owner', Users) }

 You may have noticed that each of the models except for the user has an 'owner' relation.
 Indeed every model in the system must have a owner.

+### Actions

+Every mutation of data is taken on behalf of either the system or a user.
+Generally speaking, the system can do whatever it wants.
+We obviously will establish formal rules to be reasonable.
+But otherwise, actions are on behalf of the user.
+There are four actions that a user can take: create a record, read a record, write a record and delete a record.